-Becker’s many collections of poetry include Personal Effects (1977); Backtalk (1982); Giacometti’s Dog (1990); All-American Girl (1996), which won a Lambda Literary Award; The Horse Fair (2000); and Domain of Perfect Affection (2006).
-Noted for verse that is approachable and engaging for even the casual reader, Becker’s range of subjects has been described as a “vibrant miscellany.”
+Becker’s many collections of poetry include Personal Effects (1977); Backtalk (1982); Giacometti’s Dog (1990); All-American Girl (1996), which won a Lambda Literary Award; The Horse Fair (2000); Domain of Perfect Affection (2006); and Tiger Heron (2014).
+Becker’s range of subjects has been described as a “vibrant miscellany.”
 Her poems reflect her Russian-Jewish heritage and lesbianism, her interest in art history and art, the experience of growing up in 1950s America, and the legacy of the 1960s.
 In The Horse Fair, her subjects range from the painter Rosa Bonheur to the Torah and personal tragedies.
 Poet Kathleen Aguero has said that Becker’s poems are “richly populated by friends, lovers, family” as they “chronicle a search for community.”

 Becker’s interest in narrative springs from her family background, including a childhood spent listening to her grandmother’s stories, learning from her the nuances of storytelling and her family’s history in Ukraine.
 Becker was also greatly influenced by the women writers whose poetry was available in the 1970s, including Adrienne Rich, Audre Lorde, Maxine Kumin, Denise Levertov, and Susan Griffin.
-Though she mines personal experience and the quotidian in her poetry, her “free verse lines can grow pleasantly prickly, even grim,” noted Publisher’s Weekly.
-And poet Stephen Dunn regards Becker as achieving “what may be one of the early twenty first century’s most difficult accomplishments—to write a credible poetry of affirmation.
+Poet Stephen Dunn regards Becker as achieving “what may be one of the early twenty first century’s most difficult accomplishments—to write a credible poetry of affirmation.
 In the doing, she doesn’t pretty up the world.
 Rather, she finds language that embraces our dualities, our many-selved presences, regularly demonstrating her kind of perfect affection.”

 - (With Helena Minton and Marilyn Zuckerman) Personal Effects, Alice James Books (Cambridge, MA), 1976.